 Compliance is critical to the value of CEC accreditation.
 Our compliance procedure ensures guidelines and other regulations are followed and the standard of work upheld.
+Quality work ensures that the reputation of the rooftop solar and battery storage industry is maintained so that demand for the industry remains strong.

 We allocate demerit points to accredited installers and designers when we are made aware of non-compliant work.